andis-sprinkis/snippet/sh_posix_getopts_read_args.md

 `-a` is treated as a required option.

 Options `-a` and `-b` expect an argument.

-When calling the script, if any of these options is specified without an argument, the `?` case gets invoked.
+When calling the script, if any of these options is specified without an argument, or if an unknown argument gets passed, the `?` case gets invoked.

 ## Sources